xtaci/qpp/README.md

    - **Reverse Permutations**: The receiver, who has the same key, applies the inverse of the permutation operations to the received qubits.
 This step decrypts the quantum state, returning it to its original form.
    - **Measurement**: The receiver then measures the qubits to obtain the classical data.

-## Security Aspects

-- **Quantum No-Cloning Theorem**: One of the fundamental principles that enhance the security of QPP is the no-cloning theorem, which states that it is impossible to create an identical copy of an arbitrary unknown quantum state.
-This property prevents eavesdroppers from copying the qubits during transmission.
-- **Quantum Key Distribution (QKD)**: QPP can be integrated with QKD protocols like BB84 to securely distribute the key used for the permutation operations.
-QKD ensures that any eavesdropping attempts can be detected.
-- **Unpredictability of Quantum States**: The inherent unpredictability of quantum measurements adds an extra layer of security, making it extremely difficult for an attacker to gain useful information without the correct key.

 ## Applications and Benefits

 - **High Security**: QPP offers higher security levels compared to classical cryptographic methods, leveraging the unique properties of quantum mechanics.